LiteLDev/LeviLamina/docs/main/contents/index.md

 LeviLamina is an unofficial mod loader that provides essential API support for Minecraft Bedrock Dedicated Server (BDS).
 It features a comprehensive API, a powerful event system, and utility interfaces, enabling developers to enhance BDS with new gameplay features effortlessly.

-Developers can create mods using languages such as C++, JavaScript, Lua, Python, and C#.
+Developers can create mods using C++.
 This seamless integration allows for easy customization and an intuitive learning experience.